FAQ

 What is pilot test mining/plant?

-• Four observation wells are installed to monitor leaching solutions migration: two wells inside the pattern contour (one in the aquifer above and one in the aquifer below the aquifer bearing the ore body).
+Pilot test mining area covers only 225 sq. m. or 0.00002 % of the deposit.
+It consists of a one five spot well pattern and a processing pilot plant based on ion exchange technology.
+Four injection wells are located at a distance of 15 m from one another with one recovery well in the center.
+Four observation wells are installed to monitor leaching solutions migration: two wells inside the pattern contour (one in the aquifer above and one in the aquifer below the aquifer bearing the ore body).
 Two other wells are installed outside the pattern contour along the natural flow direction of underground water, 20 m and 40 m from the pattern respectively.

-Has Uranium One / Headspring Investments fully completed the exploration stage?
+Has Uranium One Group / Headspring Investments fully completed the exploration stage?
 Are they now mining uranium in the Leonardville area?

 Table will scroll →